5 Tips for Managing Social Media Pages Remotely

 Who will be your contact for this information?
 Will you contact them weekly?
 Monthly?

-Get these details ironed out from the beginning with the management so that you (and whoever is getting you the information) will all be on the same page.
+Get these details ironed out with management from the beginning so that you (and whoever is getting you the information) will all be on the same page.

 It’s possible that you will need something from the company, and you can’t create it remotely.